radar07/obsidian-notes/my-vault/Books/The Kubernetes Book.md

 * **No cluster store, no cluster**
 * Stores the entire configuration and state of the cluster
 * Based on *etcd*, a popular distributed database
-* As it is the single source of truth for a cluster, you should run between 3-5 etcd replics for high-availability
+* As it is the single source of truth for a cluster, you should run between 3-5 etcd replicas for high-availability
 * A default installation of Kubernetes installs a replica of the cluster store on every control plane node and automatically configures HA

 #### Controller manager and Controllers